All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Prepare Mentally

 The first dose increase may bring a brief return of mild nausea (usually 2-4 days).
-It is typically less severe than what you felt when starting.
+It's typically less severe than what you felt when starting.
 Having realistic expectations prevents unnecessary anxiety.

 Frequently Asked Questions

-My weight has not changed since week 1.
+My weight hasn't changed since week 1.
 Should I switch medications?

 Absolutely not.
 Three weeks at an introductory dose tells you nothing about your eventual response.
 Weight loss stalls at the starting dose are universal.
 Evaluate your medication choice after 8-12 weeks at therapeutic doses.